duykhang68/duykhang68.github.io/_posts/2019-12-20-Struggling-and-auditing-myself-in-2019.markdown

 ---
 layout: post
-title: Site unReliable Engineering
+title: Struggling and auditing myself in 2019
 category:
-- technical
-- whatthefuck
 - mindset
 description: Common failures and wrong thinking mindsets lead to fucked up
 ---

+**Before you read**:
+- I write this post only for myself in devops & infrastructure context, not everyone's else issues.
+- And the whole thing could be very discrete, not closely related to each other.

+## **FACTS**

-I'm obsessed with keeping infrastructure up and finding better ways for commitments.
-My mental health turns bad because of seeing fucking services/ops that **were built & done carelessly** without any sufficiently exhausting efforts **including myself**.
-I don't care about what others think, about why they do what they do. **I'm serious**.
-Because... well, it belongs to them, no need to take my efforts for understanding it.
-In the end, **the most important is final outcome**: Is it good enough?
-Is it the right thing at the right time?
-How about quality?
-How about HA & scalable?
-Is it secure? and so on.
+1. I'm obsessed with keeping infrastructure up and finding better ways for commitments everyday.
+My mental health turns bad because of seeing fucking services/ops that **were built & done carelessly** without any sufficiently exhausting efforts, not only from others engineers, but also **from myself**.

-In Devops/SRE scope, trying to adapt incoming tasks, solve problems by providing commonplace solution is...easy, it's get-shit-done inattentively, something is workaround, temporary.
-Yes, it's **EASY THINGS**, come with useless, low impact also very breakable.
-Well... at some points in my work-life, I realize that issues are not from the context, not from others. <a style="color:red;">Mostly issues are from me</a>, from my bad habits, bad thingking, bad mindsets.
-It makes me feel **shutting down**, **dumb**, **fucked-up** also with **getting lost**.
+2. In Devops/SRE scope, trying to adapt incoming tasks, solve problems by providing commonplace solution is...easy, it's get-shit-done inattentively, something is workaround, temporary.
+It's **EASY THINGS**, come with useless, low impact also very breakable.
+But **good things take time and efforts**.
+And the hard things make big impact.

-So...
-- <a style="color:red;">**AM I UNRELIABLE?**</a>
-- what's common failures that I was facing?
-- how can I make myself **not to go down the wrong path**?
-- and how can I avoid stumbling blocks and feel better?
+  > As a good rule of thumb, proprietary technology must be at least 10 times better than its closest substitute in some important dimension to lead to a real monopolistic advantage. - Zero to One – Peter Thiel

 <div style="max-width: 700px; vertical-align: middle; display: block; margin: auto;"><svg class="bar-chart"></svg></div>
 <script src="https://cdn.jsdelivr.net/npm/chart.xkcd@1/dist/chart.xkcd.min.js"></script>